Civics = Empowerment & Engagement

 When priority bills are decided for the 2021 session, they will be listed here.
 Add these bills to your hearing notifications and get email reminders about their progress!

-We will start adding bills for the 2021 Legislative session below as they become available!
+We will continue adding bills for the 2021 Legislative session and state bills below as they become available!

 Step 3: Submitting Testimony